 5. Bike to the Bay of Honey (Bahía de Miel)

 Two hours or a half day.
 Once you arrive, cross Río Miel after taking a dip in the clear water.
-From what blogger Hippie in Heels has said, on the other side of the river there is a series of caves to explore, including the infamous Cueva de las Aguas and the Fuentes family farm, which you can tour.
+From what the late blogger Hippie in Heels has said, on the other side of the river there is a series of caves to explore, including the infamous Cueva de las Aguas and the Fuentes family farm, which you can tour.

 6. Search for Rainbow-Stained Polymitas Pictas